-Todd B. Tatelman, Assistant Counsel
+Todd B. Tatelman, Associate General Counsel

-Mr. Tatelman has served as an Assistant Counsel since November 2011.
-Before joining the OGC, Mr. Tatelman served as a Legislative Attorney for the American Law Division of the Congressional Research Service (2003-2011).
+Mr. Tatelman has served in the Office of General Counsel since November 2011.
+Mr. Tatelman previously served as a Legislative Attorney for the American Law Division of the Congressional Research Service (2003-2011).
 Mr. Tatelman received B.A.s in both Philosophy and Economics from Boston University (2000) and his law degree, with honors, from The Catholic University of America, Columbus School of Law (2003), where he was a member of The Catholic University Law Review.

-Eleni M. Roumel, Assistant Counsel
+Eleni M. Roumel, Assistant General Counsel

-Isaac B. Rosenberg, Assistant Counsel
+Isaac B. Rosenberg, Assistant General Counsel

-Mr. Rosenberg has served as an Assistant Counsel since December 2013.
+Mr. Rosenberg has served in the Office of General Counsel since December 2013.
 Mr. Rosenberg previously worked as an associate in the litigation group of Arnold & Porter LLP in Washington, D.C.
 (2011-2013), and before that as a law clerk to the Honorable Barry G. Silverman of the United States Court of Appeals for the Ninth Circuit (2009-2010) and the Honorable John R. Padova of the United States District Court for the Eastern District of Pennsylvania (2008-2009).
-Mr. Rosenberg graduated Order of the Coif from William & Mary School of Law in 2008, where he served as an editor of the William and Mary Law Review and a board member of the National Moot Court team.
-Mr. Rosenberg in 2004 earned a B.S. in marketing, summa cum laude, and a B.A. in public relations, magna cum laude, from the University of Maryland, College Park.
+Mr. Rosenberg graduated from William & Mary School of Law in 2008, where he served as an editor of the William and Mary Law Review and a board member of the National Moot Court team, and was elected to the Order of the Coif.
+Mr. Rosenberg earned a B.S. in marketing, summa cum laude, and a B.A. in public relations, magna cum laude, from the University of Maryland, College Park, both in 2004.

-Kimberly Hamm, Assistant Counsel
+Kimberly Hamm, Assistant General Counsel

-Ms. Hamm has served as Assistant Counsel since October 2014.
-Before joining the Office of General Counsel, she was Counsel in the litigation department of Simpson Thacher & Bartlett LLP, where she had practiced since 2003.
+Ms. Hamm has served in the Office of General Counsel since October 2014.
+Ms. Hamm previously was Counsel in the litigation department of Simpson Thacher & Bartlett LLP in New York City, where she had practiced since 2003.
 Ms. Hamm received her J.D. from New York University School of Law, and her B.A. in History and Economics from the University of Florida.

-Sarah “Sally” Clouse, Staff Attorney
+Sarah “Sally” Clouse, Attorney